britram/rains-prototype/draft-trammell-rains-protocol.md

 - the subject context, as in {{assertion-context}}, identifying the context for purposes of explicit inconsistency.

-The types of objects that can be associated with a subject are of several types, described in {{obj-types}}.
+The types of Objects that can be associated with a Subject are described in
+{{obj-types}}.

-There are four kinds of assertions, distinguished by their scope (how many subjects are covered by a single Assertion) and their utility (whether the assertion can be used for positive proof of a subject-object association, for negative proof of the lack of such an association, or both):
+There are four kinds of Assertions, distinguished by their scope (how many Subjects are covered by a single Assertion) and their utility (whether the Assertion can be used for positive proof of a Subject-Object association, for negative proof of the lack of such an association, or both):

-- Singular Assertions contain a set of objects associated with a single given subject name in a given zone in a given context.
-The signature on a Singular Assertion can be used to prove the existance of an association between the subject name and the objects within the Assertion.
-Singular assertions are described in detail in {{singular-assertions}}.
+- Singular Assertions contain a set of Objects associated with a single given subject name in a given zone in a given context.
+The signature on a Singular Assertion can be used to prove the existence of an association between the subject name and the Objects within the Assertion.
+Singular Assertions are described in detail in {{singular-assertions}}.
-- Zones contain Assertions for every object associated with every subject name within a given zone in a given context.
-The signature on a Zone can be used to prove both the existence of an association between a subject name and an object of a given type, as well as the absence of such an association.
+- Zones contain all Singular Assertions that have the same zone and context values.
+The signature on a Zone can be used to prove both the existence of an association between a subject name and an Object, as well as the absence of such an association.
 Zones are described in detail in {{zones}}.
-If signed, the assertions within a Zone can also be treated as Singular Assertions; in this case they inherit zone and context information from the containing zone.
+If signed, the Singular Assertions within a Zone can also be treated as Singular Assertions; in this case they inherit zone and context information from the containing zone.
-- Shards contain Singular Assertions for every object associated with every subject name in a given lexicographic range of subject names within a given zone in a given context.
-The signature on a Shard can be used to prove the nonexistance of an object of a given type for a name within its range.
+- Shards contain Singular Assertions for every Object associated with every subject name in a given lexicographic range of subject names within a given zone in a given context.
+The signature on a Shard can be used to prove the nonexistence of an Object for a subject name within its range.
 Shards are described in detail in {{shards}}.
-If signed, the assertions within a Shard can also be treated as Singular Assertions; in this case they inherit zone and context information from the containing shard.
+If a Singular Assertions within a Shard is signed, it inherits zone and context information from the containing shard and can also be used outside the Shard.
-- P-Shards (or Probabalistic Shards) contain a data structure that can be used to demonstrate, within predictable bounds of false-negative probability, the non-existence of an object of a given type for a name within a lexicographic range of subjet names within a given zone in a given context.
+- P-Shards (or Probabilistic Shards) contain a data structure that can be used to demonstrate, within predictable bounds of false-negative probability, the non-existence of an Object for a subject name within a lexicographic range of subject names within a given zone in a given context.
 They allow an efficiency-accuracy tradeoff for negative proofs.
 P-Shards are described in detail in {{p-shards}}